IgorRubinovich/event-emitter-joint/README.md

 - cascaade events over chains of event emitters
 - dynamically add/remove broadcasters just like you would do with listeners

-###How it works
+### How it works
-Internally the joint is listening for newListener/removeListener events and adds/removes them to/from broadcasters.
+Internally the joint is listening for newListener/removeListener events and adds/removes the listener that caused them to/from broadcasters.

 ### Note:
 - It's not the events that propagate up the chain, rather the addition and removal of listeners propagates down.
 When a listener is added